Meliketoaste/gel-better-auth/README.md

 ## Status

-Might work:
+Probably will work for "some amount" of things:
-Passing essentially all the tests, except avoiding to throw on error.
+Passing all the test.

 Tests might be lacking in rigor.
 Since the main tests assumes you can change set id i had to change some stuff.